 - A will provides direction for the distribution of your property at death.
 Importantly, it’s where you can name guardians for any minor children.
 Generally, a will is simple to put in place.
 But assets governed by a will pass through probate (the public process for asset distribution), which can be time-consuming.

 - Trust documents name a trustee to manage and distribute the trust’s assets.
 Your trustee can also provide management should you be unable to do so.
 Assets titled in the trust avoid probate, providing privacy.
 But you can’t name guardians in a trust, and drafting one is generally more expensive than with a will.

 While most people need a will, not everyone needs a trust.
 Each situation is unique.
 When making your decision, think about your age, wealth/assets, need for guardians and privacy concerns.

 The last few years have taught us that planning for a health crisis or incapacity planning is critical.
 Consider adding a power of attorney and heath care directive to your core documents.
 These allow you to designate who can make medical and financial decisions for you if you’re unable to do so.

 2. Review asset titling and beneficiary designations

 One mistake you’ll want to avoid is holding assets that are titled differently from how your estate plan is designed.
 You might have established some accounts long ago but then never updated them to reflect your current situation.
 Also, many assets pass based on their beneficiary designations or asset titling rather than by the terms of a will or trust.

 It’s common to not review how your assets are titled or forget to update your beneficiaries after a life event such as a death, birth, move or divorce.
-Coordinating your asset titling with your estate documents will ensure your assets pass as you intend.
-Your financial advisor can help you review and, if necessary, update how your assets are titled and how they will pass at death.
+Coordinating your asset titling with your estate documents can help ensure your assets pass as you intend.
+Your financial advisor can help you review and, if necessary, update how your Edward Jones assets are titled.

 3. Tell your loved ones where your documents are and how to access them